FairyKey/FairyKey/README.md

 > Applications running as Admin won't pass input to Fairy Key unless Fairy Key is also running as Admin (e.g. Roblox opened as Admin won't pass inputs to Fairy Key)

 ### Shortcuts
-- `Ctrl + R` Restarts the current sheet during Play Mode
+- `Ctrl + R`: Restarts the current sheet during Play Mode
-- `Ctrl + Mousewheel` Scroll up and down to adjust font size (zoom)
+- `Ctrl + Mousewheel`: Scroll up and down to adjust font size (zoom)

 ### Importing multiple sheets
+Fairy Key comes with an example `Sheets` folder, which is located in the root directory of `FairyKey.exe`.
+This folder is also automatically created if it does not exist.
+Additional folders can be used within the `Sheets` folder for further organization (currently a folder depth of `1` is supported).

-1. Place your sheet `.txt` files in the `Sheets` folder (created in the same directory automatically on first launch)
+1. Place your sheet `.txt` file(s) in the `Sheets` folder
 2. Launch `FairyKey.exe`
 3. Sheets will appear in the **Library**